mixxxdj/manual/source/chapters/library.rst

 * Drag-and-drop from deck to deck: Once you've loaded a track to deck, sampler, or preview deck, click on the :ref:`track title <interface-track-info>`, :ref:`track artist <interface-track-info>` or cover art and drag it to another deck or sampler.
-  Note you can also drop tracks onto Playlists and Crates in the sidebar, as well as into track tables of active Playlists or Crates.
+  Note that you can also drop tracks onto Playlists and Crates in the sidebar, as well as into track tables of active Playlists or Crates.
 * Drag-and-drop from external file browser: Dragging-and-dropping a track from an external file browser directly onto a waveform display in Mixxx will load that track.
 This function also works with some other applications.
 For